lemerleau/CubicPuzzle/README.md

 ## Citations
 If you use this tool, please cite the following article

 Merleau, N.S.C. et al. Approximately Optimal Search on a Higher-dimensional Sliding Puzzle.
-ACM Transactions on Evolutionary Learning and Optimization or the ACM Transactions on Algorithm, 335 (2024).
+Arxiv:link (2024).
 [To be defined](#)